-- Three (3) tardies and/or early departures in a six weeks period count as one absence. - Students returning from an absence must bring a note from parent/guardian or doctor for it to be excused. - o Without a note, makeup work will only be given 50% credit. - o Students gone for more than three consecutive days must have doctors note for the absence to be counted as excused.
-Work from an unexcused absence will only receive 50% credit. - Leaving early for lunch is an early departure, returning late is a tardy. - Students are only allowed to miss 10% of days in a semester.
+- Three (3) tardies and/or early departures in a quarter count as one absence. - If a student is absent from school on the day of an activity (field trips, sporting events, CSAF competitions, etc), that student is ineligible to attend that activity. - Students returning from an absence must bring a note from parent/guardian or doctor for it to be excused. o Unexcused absences could result in loss of credit and/or hours required to be made up by the student. - Leaving early for lunch is an early departure, returning late is a tardy. - Students are only allowed to miss 10% of days in a semester.
 More absences could result in loss of credit for the semester. - Homework requests must be called in by 10:00 am and can be picked up between 3:00 and 3:30 (between 2:00 and 3:30 for Kindergarten). - The actual number of days school is in session will be determined by the yearly school calendar. - If a student must be absent from school for one or two days for any reason, the parent should contact the school office by note or phone as soon as possible. - Teachers will take roll at the beginning of each class and report absences through RenWeb daily. - When a student must leave early (prior to normal school dismissal) he or she must have prior parental permission and be signed out in the school office by the parent. - If the student drives his/her own vehicle to school, prior parental permission must be communicated to the school in writing (including email).